-He is a member of the Board of Directors of the New York Chapter of the National Academy of Elder Law Attorneys (NAELA) and the Elder Law Practicum of national NAELA.
+He is a member of the National Board of Directors of the National Academy of Elder Law Attorneys (NAELA) and a member of the Board of Directors of the New York Chapter of NAELA and the Elder Law Practicum of national NAELA.

 As a member of the New York State Bar Association, Scott serves as Vice-Chair of the Practice Management Committee of the Elder Law and Special Needs Section Executive Committee.
 Previously, he chaired the Technology Committee.

 In 2022, Scott became a member of The Estate Planning Council of Nassau County, a member chapter of the National Association of Estate Planners and Councils (NAEPC).
 Membership in the Council is very selective.
 Candidates must be nominated, and endorsements provided by two members, then the Board of Directors makes the determination of whether or not the candidate meets the high standards of the Council.